rayfrankenstein/AITOW/README.md

 That's sad.”—PaulHoule, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---
+"Every scrum proponent always responds to any criticism with a no true Scotsman claim.
+I’ve never personally seen or heard second hand of a successful scrum implementation, and the SWE academic literature doesn’t support it either.

+I’d argue that spending time on activities like scrum poker or sprint planning are actively harmful for most kinds of teams.
+The points games are inherently adversarial, only add value for scrum masters, and waste time that could be spent understanding requirements/business problems better.
+The incentives are inherently perverse and the whole exercise encourages and rewards dishonesty."--ch4s3, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
+"People basically used Scrum or that part from the Agile manifesto as a get out of jail free card for not doing any documentation.
+Probably the single worst thing that ever happened in the history of software development."--AtNightWeCode, [https://news.ycombinator.com/item?id=31705526](https://news.ycombinator.com/item?id=31705526)

+---
 “I have yet to see an implementation of Agile that's not misused as a pretext for micromanagement.”—tempdox, [https://news.ycombinator.com/item?id=19571809](https://news.ycombinator.com/item?id=19571809)

 ---